djeada/Personal-Website/README.md

 ## ℹ Technologies

-Some of the technologies used in this project:
+The following technologies are used in this project:

 - [HTML5]()
 - [CSS3]()
 - [TypeScript]()